 I have been working on taking pictures of birds using a portrait lens.
 These are all taken usually next to a dish of seed.
-Gear is a Olympus Micro Four Thirds camera (EPM-2) with Oly 45 mm f/1.8 lens (90 mm on a 35mm), Pixel Oppilas remote, Amazon basics tripod.
+Gear is a Olympus Micro Four Thirds camera (EPM-2) with Oly 45 mm f/1.8 lens (90 mm on a 35mm); Pixel Oppilas remote; Amazon basics tripod or Smallrig clamp tripod.

 On the eve of the election I was on Facebook and, as things were starting to look grim, one of my friends posted “Jerry Brown will save us.”
 I thought that was pretty funny and replied about how one of our mutual friends has a “US Out Of California” shirt and maybe I should get one.
 That was before I knew that Calexit was a serious idea that people were pouring money into.

 I would like to just dismiss Calexit as a crazy idea that will never come to pass, but everyone with an education — including me — thought that was the case with Brexit and with Trump and now look where we are.
 The idea of California trying to secede is getting press in BusinessWeek,Businessweek article on Calexit NYT,NYT on Calexit and elsewhere.
 I now feel compelled to attack stupid-crazy ideas while it is still small-ish and young and before they grow into a menacing adult stupid-crazy idea, like Trump and Brexit now are.